 This information was obtained from the SEFSC Social Science Research Group (SSRG) Socioeconomic Panel data set (SEFSC-SSRG Socioeconomic Panel v.6 October 2017).
-Figures 5-3 and 5-4 show the proportion of total landings and revenue for each gear type for the South Atlantic region for 2005 through 2016, based on the top gear reported in each snap Snapper Grouper trip.
-Overall, electric gear make up the largest proportion of landings and revenue, followed by hook and line gear.
-Trips with electric or hook and line reported as the top gear make up the large majority of (>75%) of landings and revenue.
+Figures 5-3 and 5-4 show the proportion of total landings and revenue (ex-vessel value, adjusted for inflation) for each gear type for the South Atlantic region for 2005 through 2016, based on the top gear reported in each Snapper Grouper trip.
+Overall, electric hook and line (H&L) gear make up the largest proportion of landings and revenue, followed by hand H&L gear (handline or rod & reel).
+Trips with electric H&L or hand H&L reported as the top gear make up the large majority of (>75%) of landings and revenue.